 So that he can continue to deliver as a vacuum, Henry has had a number of iterations over the years as Numatic have made tweaks to ensure he remains very good at what he does best.
 The latest model of Henry is the HVR160, which replaced the larger Henry HVR200.
 Both remain available for purchase from major retailers, but the Henry Hoover review below is based on the Henry HVR160 model.

 |Energy Efficiency Class||A|

-One of the most prominent changes in the newer versions of Henry the Hoover is the large reduction in motor power.
-In September 2014 the EU imposed a limit on vacuum cleaners limiting the wattage to 1600W, and by 2017 that limit is going to go down even further to 900W.
+One of the most prominent changes in the Henry HVR 160 model is the large reduction in motor power when compared to the Henry HVR200.
+In September 2014 the EU imposed a limit on vacuum cleaners limiting the wattage to 1600W, and by 2017 that limit went down even further to 900W.

 The Henry Hoover wattage at 1200W was already under the new limit but Numatic have made big changes and reduced the new Henry to 620W, nearly halving Henry’s previous wattage.

 However, don’t let this put you off.
 Numerous changes have been made by Numatic to increase Henry’s efficiency, meaning despite the reduced wattage it’s just as powerful – if not more powerful – than previous versions.
 Henry also now makes a lot less noise with the low wattage motor much quieter than standard vacuums, and as an added bonus the new Henry will also use around half the electricity compared to older versions.

 Previous versions of Henry such as the HVR200 came with two settings for suction power, operated by a high and low switch.
 The high option operated at 1200 watts and the low option at 600 watts.
 The Henry HVR160 does not come with the same setting, there is just the one vacuum mode which operates at 620 watts.
 However, the new motor is very efficient and therefore you shouldn’t find the need for a higher suction setting.